EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-single.md

 export EV_NETWORK=testnet
 ```

 1. First you need to have an Xahau account with EVRs for the tenant.
-(For the **Evernode testnet** You can generate an account with 6000 EVRs from [here](https://dashboard.evernode.org/#/testnet-faucet)).

 2. Then you need to prepare a user key pair for the Evernode instance.